lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * **ML-DSA**: MUST be encoded as specified in [FIPS.204], using a 32-byte seed as the private key.
 * **RSA**: MUST be encoded with the `(n,e)` public key representation as specified in A.1.1 of [RFC8017] and the private key representation as specified in A.1.2 of [RFC8017].
 * **ECDSA**: public key MUST be encoded as an `ECPoint` as specified in section 2.2 of [RFC5480], with both compressed and uncompressed keys supported.
-For maximum interoperability, it is RECOMMENEDED to use uncompressed points.
+For maximum interoperability, it is RECOMMENDED to use uncompressed points.
+A signature must be encoded as specified in [RFC3279].
 * **EdDSA**: MUST be encoded as per section 3 of [RFC8032].

 Even with fixed encodings for the traditional component, there may be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeroes.
 See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.